ogarrett54/plm-md-modeling/README.md

 ### Pipeline Overview

 1. Input PDB file of the wild-type complex, specify which chain to mutate.
-2. Extract sequences and fix PDB file.
-3. Generate mutant sequences.
-4. Use PyRosetta to generate mutant structures for each sequence.
+2. Use PyRosetta to generate mutant structures for each sequence.
-5. Simulate each mutant structure using OpenMM for 100 ns.
+3. Simulate each mutant structure using OpenMM for 100 ns.
-6. Calculate pairwise and residue-specific metrics using MDTraj and MDAnalysis.
+4. Calculate pairwise and residue-specific metrics using MDTraj and MDAnalysis.
    - Pairwise
      - residue movement correlation
      - hydrogen bonds